AIEngineerOnDemand/PyTorch-PaaS/computer_vision/image_classification/README.md

 ## Running the Training on SageMaker

-This project is designed to run on AWS SageMaker using local mode.
+This project is designed to run on AWS SageMaker using either local mode or AWS training mode.
 We use the SageMaker SDK and CLI to set up and execute the training jobs.
 Below is a brief overview of the key scripts involved:

 ### `run_training.py`

 This script initializes the SageMaker session, creates a temporary directory for dummy data, dynamically constructs the `source_dir` path, and creates a PyTorch estimator.
-The estimator is then fitted using local mode.
+The estimator is then fitted using either local mode or AWS training mode based on the `execution_mode` parameter.

 ### `train_models.py`